COMP SCI 3004 - Operating Systems

 The course includes one problem-solving assignment and two practical assignments.
-These assignments will give you a solid theorectical understanding and practical (programming) skills of how key parts of an OS work.or the course.
+These assignments will give you a solid theorectical understanding and practical (programming) skills of how key parts of an OS work.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.On average, students are expect to spend around 12 hours a week on this course, including lectures, tutorials, and doing the required readings.
-The practical assignments for this course are challenging, and the amount of time students need to spend on them will depend a lot on the level of programming skill.
+The practical and problem-solving assignments for this course are challenging, and the amount of time students need to spend on them will depend a lot on the level of programming skill and theorectical understanding.

 Learning Activities SummaryThe outline of the lecture component of the course is as follows:

 2 lectures on history and concepts

 8 lectures on process management (processes, CPU scheduling, process synchronization, deadlocks)

 6 lectures on memory management (main memory and virtual memory)